 Wine drinkers users are happy to share their pics of their favorite wine or their tasting experience and get them reposted, so long as they’re getting credit in the caption.

 The Y-generation is looking for options in almost all aspects of their life, including eating, entertainment, and work.
 Their wine and spirits consumption is on the rise and will continue to grow over time, so it makes sense for wineries to relook at their wine marketing strategies to get closer to their wishes and needs.

 Youths want to invest in packages that are suited for the size of their wallets and nomadic lifestyle.
 Wineries have now started to sell wines in smaller bottles than before to get closer to the millennial generation.
-Wineries in countries such as Australia and France have already begun to sell wines in tubes that have the same capacity as a wine of glass.
+Wineries in countries such as Australia and France have already begun to sell wines in tubes with the same capacity as a glass of wine.
 Such packages can add value to wine marketing efforts and reduce production and processing costs since wine bottles are sold at a higher price.